Reserve Airmen take part in Exercise Nexus Dawn

-Members of the 452nd Aeromedical Staging Squadron and 446th Aeromedical Evacuation Squadron practice during an emergency medical scenario for Exercise Nexus Dawn at March Air Reserve Base in California on April 27, 2021.NEXUS DAWN is a readiness exercise designed to test the ability of certain Air Force Reserve units to generate, employ and sustain air operations in a simulated combat environment.
+Members of the 349th Aeromedical Staging Squadron and the 452nd Aeromedical Staging Squadron take part in an emergency medical scenario for Exercise Nexus Dawn at March Air Reserve Base in California on April 27, 2021.NEXUS DAWN is a readiness exercise designed to test the ability of certain Air Force Reserve units to generate, employ and sustain air operations in a simulated combat environment.
 Missions included in NEXUS DAWN include aeromedical evacuation, airlift for cargo and personnel, aerial refueling, deployment processing, aerial port operations, and command and control.
 Reserve Citizen Airmen from Travis, Beale, March, McChord, and McConnell Air Force Bases will participate in the exercise, as well as Air National Guardsmen from Fresno, Calif.
-(U.S. Air Force Reserve photo by Staff Sergeant Ryan Green)
+(U.S. Air Force Reserve video by Staff Sgt.
+Ryan Green)

 |Date Taken: